 So, by monitoring and responding to customers ‘migrating’ from one loyalty segment to another, a business has the opportunity both to maintain and grow current ‘loyalists’ but also to try and manage those with declining interest.

-More than a decade ago, McKinsey published a ground-breaking whitepaper across 16 different industries in 2002, exploring this concept of loyalty migrants.
+Back in 2002, McKinsey published a ground-breaking whitepaper across 16 different industries, exploring this concept of loyalty migrants.
 They identified 6 segments, and I’ll summarise them here:

 - Emotive Loyalists – these are your top group; your die-hard fans that rarely even consider purchasing elsewhere.
 They firmly believe that your brand is right for them (think Apple, Harley Davidson, and for some folk, it includes long-entrenched FMCG brands like Colgate toothpaste – it often comes down to trust)